-Before the Master proceeds to the 12th Chapter, he should let the Scholar play the preceding exercises (particularly the three last) until he be enabled, for every one of its notes, to find instantly the proper stopping, as well as the requisite place for a true intonation.
-In proportion as the Scholar advances in execution with his left hand, as well as in activity of bowing, the Exercises may gradually be taken quicker, yet not more at each practice, than he can play without interruption to strict time.
-The Master has to observe that the Scholar does not for a moment swerve from the manner of holding the Violin, the bow, and body, or addict himself to bed habits; such as lowering if the Violin, shragging of the shoulders, making grimaces, loud breathing, &c.
+Before the Master proceeds to the 12th Chapter, he should let the Scholar playthe preceeding exercises (particularly the three last) until he be enabled, for every one of its notes, to find instantly the proper stopping, as well as the requisite place for a true intonation.
+In proportion as the Scholar advances in execution with his left hand, as well as in activity of bowing, the exercises may gradually be taken quicker, yet not more at each practice, than he can play without interruption to strict time

+The master has to observe that the scholar does not for a moment swerve from the manner of holding the Violin, the bow, and body, or addict himself to bad habits; such as; lowering of the Violin shrugging of the shoulders, making grimaces, loud breathing, &c:

-The following table shows the relative value and duration of notes to each other:
+The following table shows the relative value and duration-of notes to each other.

-From its may be seen that, during the time of one semibreve, two minims must be played; in the time of one minim, two crotchets, &c., &c.
-The 64 notes in the last line are consequently performed in the same time as the semibreve in the first line.
-In ancient music, notes of different forms and value were used, but of which only the breve representing two of our modern notes or semibreves, is occasionally employed.
+From this may be seen that, during the time of one semibreve, two minims must be played; in the time of one minim, two crotehets; &c:&c: The 64. notes in the last line, are consequently performed in the same time as, the semibreve in the first line

+In ancient music, notes of different forms and value were used, but of which only the breve representing two of our modern notes or semibreves, is occasionally employed, i.e.

-When pauses occur in playing, marks called rests are used to show the duration of the time not employed, i. e.:
+When pauses occur in playing, marks called rests are used, to show the duration of the time not employed.